Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 If you're not sure which of these drinks would fit you better, I suggest the following:

-• Go with cold brew coffee if you’re looking for a smooth and mellow flavor that packs a punch (and has a high caffeine content!)
+• Opt for cold brew coffee if you're seeking a smooth and mellow flavor that packs a punch (and boasts a high caffeine content!).

 • Choose an iced latte if you love a drink with creamy textures without the overwhelming bitterness or acidity that plain espresso shots can sometimes have.